NEW: Police say a woman was killed in the quake and at least seven people were injured

 According to a preliminary assessment from the U.S. Geological Survey, the quake’s epicenter was about 54 kilometers (34 miles) west of Illapel.
 It occurred around 7:54 p.m.
 (6:54 p.m.
 ET) and had a depth of 33 kilometers (20.5 miles), USGS said.

-Chile's national emergency agency issued a tsunami alert, ordering evacuations in coastal areas from Arica to Puerto Aysen.
+Shortly after the quake, Chile’s national emergency agency issued a tsunami alert, ordering evacuations in coastal areas from Arica to Puerto Aysen.
+About 1 million people went to higher ground.

 Flooding, power loss